grygy/pv217-microservices-materials/03/README.md

 #### 2.1.
 Modify `flightcancellation.proto` file in `flight-service` and `passenger-service` module

+Because we want from our services to act independently, we have to define the same contract in both services.

 In `flightcancellation.proto` file add under the configuration `FlightCancellation` service with `CancelFlight` rpc that will take `CancelFlightRequest` with `id` (int) and `reason` (string) fields.
 It will return `CancelFlightResponse` with `status` (`FlightCancellationResponseStatus` enum) field.

 #### 2.2.
 Generate classes